Sexting Facts & Statistics – How Common is it? Adult and Teenage Sexting Numbers

 Sexting prevalence among adults

-With the raw data being available in the below table:
+The raw data is available in the below table:

 Among Adults (+19)Sent sextReceived sextShared sext